curl/everything-curl/libcurl/callbacks/ftpmatch.md

 `[\\[\\]\\\\]` - escape syntax.
 Matches `[`, `]` or `\\`.

-Using the rules above, a file name pattern can be constructed:
+Using the rules above, a filename pattern can be constructed:

     ftp://example.com/some/path/[a-z[:upper:]\\\\].jpeg